How does this medication work? What will it do for me?

 The recommended dose of simeprevir is 150 mg taken once daily with food.
 The capsule should be swallowed whole with fluids and not crushed or chewed.
 Ideally, simeprevir should be taken at the same time each day.

-Simeprevir must be taken in combination with peginterferon-alfa and ribavirin or sofosbuvir.
-It is usually taken for 12 weeks, at which time, your doctor will determine the effectiveness of the combination of medications with blood tests.
-At this time, your doctor will determine how much longer you will need to continue to take peginterferon alfa and ribavirin.
+Simeprevir must be taken in combination with other anti-viral medications.
+It is usually taken for 12 or 24 weeks, depending on your situation.
+The effectiveness of the combination of medications is determined by your doctor with blood tests.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.